Thursday 30 May

 WENDY BLACKLOCK SHARES HER PERSONAL HISTORY OF COMMISSIONING, TOURING AND PRESENTING ABORIGINAL THEATRE OVER 30 YEARS.

-Wendy has had an instrumental role in the development, national and international touring of Aboriginal theatre.
-Wendy shares a lifetime of stories over the last 30 years including producing The Cakeman in 1982 and touring to the USA, commissioning early Jack Davis work, touring Deborah Mailman in Seven Stages of Grieving nationally and internationally, and the more recent work of the Chooky Dancers in Wrong Skin.
+Wendy had an instrumental role in the development, national and international touring of Aboriginal theatre.
+Wendy shared a lifetime of stories over the last 30 years including producing The Cakeman in 1982 and touring to the USA, commissioning early Jack Davis work, touring Deborah Mailman in Seven Stages of Grieving nationally and internationally, and the more recent work of the Chooky Dancers in Wrong Skin.

 Speaker: Wendy Blacklock